wolfiestyle/frappe/README.md

 Functional Reactive Programming library inspired by [Carboxyl](https://github.com/aepsil0n/carboxyl).
 It's designed to efficiently pass objects around by avoiding cloning as much as possible, and by evaluating signals only when changes happen.
-Threading is not directly supported, but there are methods that interface with channels.
+Threading is now supported (experimental), streams and signals can be freely moved and used between threads.

 [Documentation](https://docs.rs/frappe)